tushar-borole/angular-scroll-complete/README.md

 angular js

-Mention percentage of scroll,on completion of it function will execute :)
+Mention percentage of scroll,on completion of percentage of scroll function will execute :)
 <a href="http://jsfiddle.net/U7Bz9/700/">Demo</a>